-In Somalia, the ICRC, in close partnership with the Somali Red Crescent Society (SRCS), responds to the needs of conflict victims, often aggravated by natural disasters.
+In Somalia, the ICRC, in close partnership with the Somali Red Crescent Society (SRCS), responds to the needs conflict victims, often aggravated by natural disasters.
 It provides emergency assistance, long-term support for community self-reliance, promotes and monitors international humanitarian law (IHL), visits detainees and restores contact between family members separated by conflict.

-The ICRC has been working in Somalia since 1977 when it responded to the crisis that arose from the war between Ethiopia and Somalia.
-Since 1982, it has maintained a presence in Somalia.
+The ICRC has been working in Somalia since 1977.
 Its delegation is based in Nairobi since 1994.

-Somalia – one of the ICRC's largest operations – remains profoundly affected by decades-long humanitarian crises of internal conflict and frequent climactic disasters.
-Additionally, the cumulative effects of 22 years of protracted conflict, and immediate effects of fighting between the current transitional government forces backed by African Union troops (AMISOM) and the armed opposition continues into its third year, perpetuating major concerns about the population's security.
+Somalia remains profoundly affected by decades-long humanitarian crises of internal conflict and frequent climactic disasters.
+Additionally, the cumulative effects of 22 years of protracted conflict, and immediate effects of fighting between the Somali federal government forces backed by African Union troops (AMISOM) and the armed opposition extending into its fourth year, perpetuate major concerns about the population's physical and economic security.

-To ensure those wounded by weapons receive appropriate medical care, the ICRC supports two emergency hospitals in Mogadishu, in addition to 43 SRCS primary health care and mother-and-child clinics (of which 12 are mobile).
-Ad hoc emergency assistance is provided in case of mass casualties to SRCS and other medical facilities across Somalia.
+To ensure those wounded by weapons receive appropriate medical care, the ICRC supports two emergency hospitals in Mogadishu, in addition to 40 SRCS primary health care and mother-and-child clinics.
+Ad hoc emergency medical supply assistance is provided in case of mass influx of casualties to SRCS and other medical facilities across Somalia.